-Whey protein is one of those “difference-making additions”.
-You’ll be amazed by how whey protein and weight loss go hand in hand.
-Once you realize how taking whey protein can help you to lose weight, you’ll be hooked!
+Using whey for weight loss is one of those “difference-making additions”.
+You’ll be amazed by how whey protein powder and weight loss go hand in hand.
+Once you realize how taking whey protein can help you lose weight, you’ll be hooked!

 - Both groups lost a good deal of weight–pretty much the same amount.

 - The whey protein group lost more BODY FAT than the placebo group.